-Brock Buster giving a Dino hell in the 1984 Carlsbad Grand Prix .
+Brock Buster giving a Dino hell in the 1984 Carlsbad Grand Prix (Notice our tribute to John Morton...."46" on the door in shoe polish!).

-PL510175886, the 510 destined to become the future Brock Buster 510, started life as a "gold" colored 510 manufactured in July of 1970 and purchased by Southern California car guy Rick Thigpen.
+PL510175886, the 510 destined to become the future Brock Buster 510, started life as a Safari Brown colored 510 manufactured in July of 1970 and purchased by Southern California auto enthusiast Rick Thigpen.

-Rick Thigpen, who grew up in the Southern California car scene, wanted to build a street legal Tran Am 510 in the image of the BRE 510's that were dominating the Trans Am 2.5 series across North America.
-Logically he looked to Pete Brock and BRE (in nearby El Segundo, CA) for the parts and advice.
+Rick Thigpen, who grew up in the Southern California car scene, wanted to build a street legal Trans Am 510 in the image of the BRE 510's that were dominating the Trans Am 2.5 series across North America.
+Logically he looked to Peter Brock and BRE (in nearby El Segundo, CA) for the parts and advice.

 Thigpen purchased directly from BRE; a BRE T/A Spook, aluminum brake drums, American Racing Mags, fiberglass front fenders, fiberglass rear flares, a BRE racing seat, lowering springs, sway bars, and hood pins.
 Pete threw in the $90 fiberglass hood at "No Charge"